As roads become more crowded and the demand for transportation increases, fleet management has become increasingly complex.

 And companies such as Safe Fleet are starting to use AI to improve the safety features of fleet technology.

 Alex Trkulja, Director of Sales, Rear View Safety, for Safe Fleet explained how the company uses AI: “AI is new to the industry.
 Historically data would be sent to a data center for people to review and report to the customer.
-Safe Fleet’s AI will use decades’ worth of data to determine drivers’ behavior and create reports for fleet managers to better coach their drivers.”
+Safe Fleet’s AI will use decades’ worth of data to determine drivers’ behavior and create reports to better coach their drivers.”

 With AI growing in the industry, several new products are available with built-in AI that are aiding in reducing road accidents, such as dashcams and training programs.